 Cybersecurity engineers—labeled as information security analysts by the United States Bureau of Labor Statistics (BLS)—tend to have many of the same networking and computer systems skills as other IT professionals, but are highly specialized in using them with a mind for security.
 Anyone considering a career in cybersecurity is encouraged to research the job carefully before committing to the field.

 The breadth and scope of a cybersecurity engineer’s duties vary by industry and organization, but the following are among the most common:

 Cybersecurity engineers plan, execute, monitor, and upgrade computer security systems—tasks that rely on a range of skills and knowledge.
-According to O*NET Online, information security analysts must be familiar with:
+According to O*NET Online (2022), information security analysts must be familiar with:

-As with most careers, there is a handful of personal qualities and aptitudes that could make one well suited for a career in cybersecurity engineering.
+As with most careers, there are a handful of personal qualities and aptitudes that could make one well suited for a career in cybersecurity engineering.
 The following are among the most important:

 Some cybersecurity bachelor’s degrees offer specializations for more targeted training.
 Examples of real cybersecurity concentrations from U.S. colleges and universities include cybercrime and fraud investigation, cyber operations, intrusion investigation, information assurance, and network forensics.

 Cybersecurity engineering programs usually require a foundation of necessary education coursework in areas like math, science, English, and history, as well as core courses relevant to the field.
 Additional electives allow students to customize their training to best suit their interests and goals.
 Examples of actual undergraduate cybersecurity engineering courses include: